-Comparative Literature (Master of Arts) and Master of Library Science
+Comparative Literature (M.A.) and Master of Library Science (M.L.S.)

 This program prepares candidates for positions in academic, research, and other libraries with a humanities orientation.
 The total program consists of at least 50 graduate credit hours.
 Students must apply for admission to the master's programs of both the School of Library and Information Science and the Department of Comparative Literature and meet the admission criteria established for each.
 The two degrees must be awarded simultaneously.